 Everything you Must Know About the Water Wars!

-Aside from the substitute aquifers provided and technological advancements to recycle and conserve water, no specific information has been disclosed by international organizations yet, concerning the preventive methods to end the issue against water scarcity, once and for all.
-It is still cloudy whether the international fall will continue with its downward direction or reach a point and change directions.
+Aside from the substitute aquifers provided and technological advancements to recycle and conserve water, international organizations have not yet disclosed specific information concerning preventive methods to end water scarcity once and for all.

-Solving conflicts in the past is way easier, shall we say, as opposed to the future.
+Solving conflicts in the past is way easier, shall we say, than in the future.
 In today's generation, laws have been added, new principles have been followed, and a new set of fundamental conflict-solving theories have been implied.
 All this makes it more complex to solve a single problem.

-In the meantime, we can do our share in helping the globe conserve its water through small steps like turning off the faucet if not in use and alike.
-It may seem too small in a larger picture, such as a global crisis, but it can aid somehow.
+In the meantime, we can do our share in helping the globe conserve water through small steps like turning off the faucet when not in use.
+These steps, such as a global crisis, may seem too small in the larger picture, but they can help.

 Older Post Newer Post